oVirt/ovirt-site/source/uncategorized/outreachy.html.md

 **Contact Info:** mail: gshereme@redhat.com, irc: gshereme in #ovirt channel in irc.oftc.net **Ideas You Would like to See for oVirt:** A small, perhaps mobile-friendly client using oVirt.js.

+### Dan Kenigsberg

+**Contact Info:** mail: danken@redhat.com, irc: danken in #vdsm@irc.freenode.net and #ovirt@irc.oftc.net **Ideas:**

+*   Add [teaming](http://fedoraproject.org/wiki/Features/TeamDriver) support to Vdsm.
+You would add a new network configurator named ifcfg.team which is just like the ifcfg configurator, but implements a "bond" with a team device.
+*   Add a before_ifcfg_write hook point, to let hook writers modify ifcfg files before it is written.

+### Your name here

 **Name:**
 **Contact Info:**
 **Ideas You Would like to See for oVirt:**